ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p14-t2-async-await.md

-Read chapter [Async/Await](https://javascript.info/async-await) and make a report using the GitHub Classroom assigned repo.
+Read chapter [Async/Await](https://javascript.info/async-await) of the <https://javascript.info> book and make a report using the GitHub Classroom assigned repo.
 Solve the exercises.

 ## Exercise 1: MicroTask and MacroTask Queues